Key could be verified via a test request

 Databases and Tables

-Inside the catalogue, the leafs1 of the tree are mostly of type DATABASE and TABLE.
+Inside the catalog, the leafs1 of the tree are mostly of type DATABASE and TABLE.

 my_catalogue$Statistics$`Foreign Trade`$`Regional data by federal provinces`

-4 Standardtabelle / Default table (defaulttable_deahbdllgr) TABLE 0
+#> 4 Standardtabelle / Default table (defaulttable_deahbdlkn2) TABLE

 Here is an example for the DATABASE node deake005.